The C-Section Controversy

 “After my son was safe and the birth was over, I was very upset I had not had a natural childbirth,” she says.
 “I had done everything right, even hiring a doula.
 But I was really disappointed to end up having a Cesarean.”

 Also controversial is the fact that the majority of C-sections are repeats.
 Women who had one C-section are very likely to give birth that way again.
-A vaginal birth after Cesarean, or VBAC, is more common today, but in 2006 the number of prior-Cesarean mothers who succeeded in giving birth vaginally fell by 20 percent.
+A vaginal birth after Cesarean, or VBAC, is more common today, but last year the number of prior-Cesarean mothers who succeeded in giving birth vaginally fell by 20 percent.

 The questionable safety of a VBAC due to the risk of a uterine rupture is at the center of the controversy.
 Some studies have suggested that planning a VBAC may not be as safe as scheduling a repeat Cesarean.
 Other reports state that the risk of a uterine rupture is small and a VBAC should be preferred over more abdominal surgery.
 Still others believe that not allowing a woman to make such a decision for herself is violating her rights.

 Gaining education about the entire childbirthing process and all of its procedures, including C-sections, is important for all women, Triangle experts agree.

 After moving to the Triangle about a year ago, Kandace Dole of Morrisville formed the first International Cesarean Network of Raleigh.
 While living in Chicago, she had her son by Cesarean delivery after a long and difficult labor.
 Her daughter was born in Raleigh with a vaginal delivery.
 Dole is now working toward her certification as a doula and childbirth educator.

 “When a Cesarean is necessary, it is an important and often a life-saving procedure,” Dole says.
 “But far too many Cesareans are done unnecessarily, or when they become necessary because of medical intervention.”